Revised Partners Work Rights: What You Need to Know

 A visa holder (migrant worker) is required to hold a valid visa at all times in New Zealand.
 They may only work under the conditions specified in their visa.
 Immigration New Zealand (INZ) recommends visa holders apply for another visa at least one month before their current visa’s expiry date.

-Taking Restaurant Brands as an example and precedent, there is a risk of non-compliance if an employer fails to follow proper process, has created a delay for a migrant worker’s visa application or disadvantaged them financially.
+Taking Restaurant Brands as an example and precedent, there is a risk of non-compliance if an employer fails to follow the proper process, creates a delay for a migrant worker’s visa application, or disadvantaged them financially.
 In these situations, it becomes important the employer ensures their migrant worker’s employment is preserved where possible and employment processes meet the required standard

 Get professional advice